Stability of compact actions and a result on divided differences: Divided differences

-\begin{proof}[Proof~of~Lemma~\ref{lemma:tildehj}] In the cases we will apply Remark~\ref{remark:faa}, the map $G$ will always be $C^r$-close to the identity, i.e., it satisfies $\|G-f_0\|_{C^r} < \tilde\eta$, for some small $\tilde\eta$.
+In the cases below where we will apply Remark~\ref{remark:faa}, the map $G$ will always be $C^r$-close to the identity, i.e., it satisfies $\|G-f_0\|_{C^r} < \tilde\eta$, for some small $\tilde\eta$.
 For a given partition $\pi$, let $s = |\pi|$ be the number of nonempty sets in the partition and $m \le s$ be the number of singletons in $\pi$.
 In order to estimate the sum in Equation~\eqref{eq:Faa}, we isolate the terms $F^{(r)}(G(x))(G'(x))^r$ (corresponding to $s=r$, the partition into $r$ singletons) and $F'(G(x))G^{(r)}(x)$ (corresponding to $s=1$, the partition into a single set).
 We proceed to obtain estimates for the \textit{intermediate terms}, for which $1 < s < r$ and $t = s-m > 0$ subsets in the partition $\pi$ which are not singletons.

 Let $M=\max_{2\le \ell<r}\|F^{(\ell)}\|_{C^0}\le \|F\|_{C^r}$.
 We consider separately the cases $t = 1$ and $t \ge 2$.
 In the case $t = s-m=1$, we have ${r\choose m}$ ways of choosing the singletons, and the remaining $r-m$ elements form the remaining subset (we should have $m<r-1$).
 The corresponding sum can be bounded in absolute value by